Nonresident Aliens or Foreign Nationals

 A. Tax Residency

-Individuals from other countries present in the United States must be taxed according to their country of tax residency.
+Individuals from other countries present in the United States must be taxed according to their tax residency.
 These individuals can be Permanent Residents, Resident Aliens for Tax Purposes, or Nonresident Aliens.
 While Permanent Residents and Resident Aliens for Tax Purposes are taxed like U.S. Citizens, Nonresident Aliens are taxed differently.
 The Green Card Test and the Substantial Presence Test are used to determine tax residency.

 B. Green Card Test